NexusMutual/docs/docs/overview/claims-history/euler.md

 ## Overview

 On Monday, 13 March 2023, [Euler Finance was exploited for $197m](https://twitter.com/FrankResearcher/status/1635241475989721089).
-After this exploit occurred, claims assessors [discussed this loss event in the mutual's Discord server](https://discord.com/channels/496296560624140298/1084935082978070549/1084935082978070549).
+After this exploit occurred, claim assessors [discussed this loss event in the mutual's Discord server](https://discord.com/channels/496296560624140298/1084935082978070549/1084935082978070549).
 Because Nexus Mutual is a discretionary mutual, members participate in the [Claims Assessment](https://docs.nexusmutual.io/protocol/claims-assessment) process and review the validity of claims submitted after a loss event occurs.

 Members reviewed the information available in the days after the exploit, while Euler Finance Protocol Cover holders waited for the 72-hour cool-down period to pass before submitting claims.
-Claims assessors discussed the event and determined the Euler Finance exploit was covered under [section 1.1 of the Protocol Cover wording](https://uploads-ssl.webflow.com/62d8193ce9880895261daf4a/63d0f4c4cca088730ac54ccc_ProtocolCoverv1.0.pdf).
+Claim assessors discussed the event and determined the Euler Finance exploit was covered under [section 1.1 of the Protocol Cover wording](https://uploads-ssl.webflow.com/62d8193ce9880895261daf4a/63d0f4c4cca088730ac54ccc_ProtocolCoverv1.0.pdf).

-The Community team released a [Euler Finance claims filing guide](https://nexusmutual.io/blog/how-euler-finance-protocol-cover-holders-can-prepare-for-claims-filing), which provided information for those who planned to file a claim, as well as information about the active covers and the Claims Assessment process.
+The Community team released a [Euler Finance claims filing guide](https://nexusmutual.io/blog/how-euler-finance-protocol-cover-holders-can-prepare-for-claims-filing), which provided information for those who planned to file a claim, as well as information about the active covers and the Claim Assessment process.
 The Community team also shared the [Euler Finance Claims Tracker](https://docs.google.com/spreadsheets/d/1ewvu_PhqqUqdOtsVYkU2_2PusdjAurrWeDKyZNECyFA/edit?usp=sharing), where members could track the status of Euler Finance claims throughout the assessment process.

 ## Filed claims and outcomes

-Nine Euler Finance Protocol Cover claims and two Sherlock Excess Cover claims were filed and voted on by claims assessors.
-As stated in the section above, claims assessors had determined this was a covered event.
-Once it has been determined that an event is covered, claims assessors review the validity of claims to determine:
+Nine Euler Finance Protocol Cover claims and two Sherlock Excess Cover claims were filed, and those claims were reviewed and voted on by claim assessors.
+As stated in the section above, claim assessors had determined this was a covered event.
+Once it has been determined that an event is covered, claim assessors review the validity of claims to determine:
 * Did the member have active cover at the time of the exploit?
 * Did the member provide proof of loss?
 * Did the member request a claim amount that matched their actual loss?